 In this article, we shall look at the anatomy of the anterior triangle of the neck – its borders, contents and subdivisions.

-It is important to note that all triangles mentioned here are paired – they will appear on the left and the right side of the neck.
+Note: it is important to note that all triangles mentioned here are paired; they are located on both the left and the right sides of the neck.

-- Laterally – Medial border of the sternocleidomastoid
+- Laterally – anterior border of the sternocleidomastoid.

-- Medially – Imaginary sagittal line down midline of body
+- Medially – sagittal line down the midline of the neck.

-The anterior triangle of the neck contains muscles, nerves, arteries, veins and lymph nodes.
+The contents of the anterior triangle include muscles, nerves, arteries, veins and lymph nodes.

 The muscles in this part of the neck are divided as to where they lie in relation to the hyoid bone.
-There are four suprahyoid muscles (stylohyoid, digastric, mylohyoid, and geniohyoid) and four infrahyoid muscles (omohyoid, sternohyoid, thyrohyoid, and sternothyroid)
+The suprahyoid muscles are located superiorly to the hyoid bone, and infrahyoids inferiorly.

-With respect to the vasculature, the common carotid artery passes through the anterior triangle, and bifurcates within the triangle into the external and internal carotid arteries.
-The internal jugular vein also can be found within this area.
-It drains blood from the head and neck.
+There are several important vascular structures within the anterior triangle.
+The common carotid artery bifurcates within the triangle into the external and internal carotid branches.
+The internal jugular vein can also be found within this area – it is responsible for venous drainage of the head and neck.

 Numerous cranial nerves are located in the anterior triangle.
-Some pass straight through, and others give off branches to innervate some of the other structures within the triangle.
-The cranial nerves in the anterior triangle are the facial [VII], glossopharyngeal [IX], vagus [X],accessory [XI], and hypoglossal [XII] nerves.
+Some pass straight through, and others give rise to branches which innervate some of the other structures within the triangle.
+The cranial nerves in the anterior triangle are the facial [VII], glossopharyngeal [IX], vagus [X], accessory [XI], and hypoglossal [XII] nerves.